MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - [**Project-based manufacturing**](/dynamics365/project-operations/), also known as job shop manufacturing, refers to items that are custom-made, take a long time to make, or involve a large number of steps to produce.
 It allows for a more granular billing schedule than other types of production, using either predefined milestones or the passage of time.
 Industries that commonly use project-based manufacturing include equipment and machinery production, pharmaceuticals, and construction.
 Projects are also often used to track trial runs of new products and the associated research and development costs.

 - **Mixed-mode manufacturing** reflects that businesses aren't restricted to a single type of manufacturing.
 For example, the pharmaceutical industry commonly uses both process and project-based production.
 When a business uses multiple modes, it's referred to as a mixed-mode manufacturer.

+### Multicurrency

+Multicurrency refers to the ability of the system to handle transactions and financial records in multiple currencies different than the accounting or reporting currency assigned to the ledger.
+Dynamics 365 Finance and Dynamics 365 Business Central enables organizations to conduct business in various currencies and manage currency-related processes.

 ## N